 To properly identify ducks, you must be properly equipped.

-- Optics: Strong birding binoculars are necessary to help pinpoint the subtle details in plumage and body shape that can distinguish one species from another.
+- Optics: Strong birding binoculars are necessary to help pinpoint the subtle details in plumage and body shape that can distinguish one duck species from another.
 Choose binoculars that have anti-glare coatings and waterproof features to keep them protected against the elements and to help the images be as clear as possible.
-A scope can also be useful if you plan to look for ducks on large bodies of water.
+A spotting scope can also be useful if you plan to look for ducks on large bodies of water.

 - Field Guide: A field guide is an essential tool no matter what birds you hope to identify.
-For ducks, choose a field guide with extensive listings for waterfowl and be sure it has a section on feral, exotic and hybrid ducks for completeness.
-Ideally, photos or illustrations should show the birds at rest and in flight.
+For ducks, choose a field guide with extensive listings for waterfowl and be sure it has a section on feral, exotic, and hybrid ducks for completeness.
+Ideally, photos or illustrations should show the birds both at rest and in flight.

 - Clothing: Birders who are comfortable can take more time to properly identify birds.
 Loose clothing is best, and opt for neutral colors whenever possible.
-Choose footwear that has good traction for slippery surfaces, and consider wading boots if you will be visiting marshes or bogs.
+Choose footwear that has good traction for slippery or wet surfaces, and consider wading boots if you will be visiting marshes or bogs.
 Long sleeves will provide sun protection and can help deter insects as well.

 Identifying Ducks by Sight